alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ---
 group:
   title: Basic input
-name: Avatar
+name: Avatar avatar
 ---

-# Avatar
+# Avatar avatar

 Used to display user avatars or objects, supporting the display of images, text, icons, etc.
-`Avatar`be based on `Image` [Image](http://bui.taopiaopiao.com/cores/image).
-Commonly used attributes are also supported by avatar.
+Avatar is encapsulated based on the Image component, [Image]（ http://bui.taopiaopiao.com/cores/image ）Commonly used attributes are also supported by Avatar.

 ## Code demonstration

 ### Basic usage

-Avatar component passed `src` to create an image avatar by using an image address.
+The avatar component creates an image avatar by passing the image address through the 'src' attribute.

 ```tsx
 import { Avatar, Stack } from '@bifrostui/react';